 3. Physical inspection takes place

 Once the physical inspection is completed the inspector will then make their full inspection report.
-Once this is completed the report is then submitted electronically to OVID and is sent directly to the submitting member organisation who commissioned the report.
+The report is then submitted electronically to OVID and is sent directly to the submitting member organisation who commissioned the report.

 4. Review of report by submitting member